Kamsou/augalo-website-2022/README.md

-# Nuxt 3 Tailwindcss Minimal Starter
+# Nuxt 3 Tailwindcss — Augalo website

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.